irrdnet/irrd/docs/development/storage.rst

   recorded in the RPSL journal.
 * `serial_last_export`: the serial at which the database was last exported.
-* `force_reload`: flag that can be set by an admin to force an full re-import of the database.
+* `force_reload`: flag that can be set by an admin to force an full re-import of a mirrored source.
 This will be performed at the next update for this mirror.
   The flag will automatically be set back to false.
 * `last_error`, `last_error_timestamp`: the last error that occurred on
   NRTM or file imports for this source, and when it occurred.
 All errors are